A manifestation of order and beauty in nature is called symmetry.

 \(B_s \to \phi\).

-\(B_s \to D_s^{(*)}\).
+\(B_s \to D_s^{(*)}\)

 For the first time, our calculations included sub-leading power (or twist) corrections, which have a significant impact, amounting to a ~20% shift in the MEs results.

-In ref.
-[Gubernari:2020eftBIB], we have recalculated the the leading non-local MEs in \(B \to K^{(*)}\ell^+\ell^-\) decays.
+In Ref.
+[Gubernari:2020eftBIB], we have recalculated the leading non-local MEs in \(B \to K^{(*)}\ell^+\ell^-\) decays (see Figure 5).

 We have found that the power corrections to these non-local MEs — also known as soft-gluon contribution to the charm loop — are almost negligible.